 The most ideal situation is the leave the device running throughout the day, so that if any harmful particles enter the room, then they’re immediately captured by the machine.

 To learn more about air purifiers and how they work, you can check out our Complete Air Purifier Buying Guide, which goes over everything you could imagine about these machines.

-Or, you can jump over to our top 10 list of air cleaners to see what’s available for your home.
+Or, you can jump over to our air purifier reviews and ratings page to see what’s available for your home.

 Keeping Your Home Safe

 Now that you know how to test home air quality, it’s a great time to get started doing it!